 Wild Ways Ceramics with Elaine Gregory

 Elaine is an artist specialising in ceramics, with a design degree from Wolverhampton University.
-She makes goblets, tankards, teapots, tiles and wall plaques in the pottery at Wild Ways.
-She designs, makes, glazes, paints and fires her own ware.
+She designs, makes, glazes, paints and fires her own ware as well as making goblets, tankards, teapots, tiles and wall plaques in the pottery at Wild Ways.
 The well-equipped workshop includes potter's wheels and two small kilns.
-Fancy trying your hand at making a pottery figure, cup, incense burner ... ?
-Elaine will guide you through the whole process.

 Garth Reynolds Woodware